Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: A semiempirical rate evolution

 Our goal in this section is to construct an observation-driven prediction for the redshift evolution of the TDE rate that can be directly compared to upcoming wide-field and deep surveys.
-Rather than deriving the TDE rate from first principles of stellar dynamics, we do a semi-empirical calculation: we begin the calculation with the local, observed TDE rate and model its evolution using empirically motivated redshift-dependent corrections.
+Rather than deriving the TDE rate from first principles of stellar dynamics, we do a semiempirical calculation, beginning with the local, observed TDE rate and then modeling its evolution using empirically motivated redshift-dependent corrections.

 We normalize the TDE rate to the local empirical measurement from ZTF (\cite{Yao2023} hereafter \citetalias{Yao2023}) and incorporate the effects of (i) the evolving supermassive black hole mass function (BHMF), (ii) redshift-dependent galaxy properties that modify stellar disruption rates, and (iii) observational selection effects given various surveys.
-We represent the local TDE rate with the \citetalias{Yao2023} g-band luminosity function, $\phi_{L}$, in units of $\rm{Mpc}^{-3}yr^{-1}dex^{-1}$, and assume its shape does not change with redshift.
-We apply redshift-dependent dimensionless factors for dust obscuration $\mathcal{O}(z)$, BHMF evolution $N_{\rm BH}(z)$, and host galaxy effects $\mathcal{F}(z)$ to estimate a cumulative TDE rate $\Gamma_{\rm TDE}$ in $yr^{-1}$ as follows:
+We represent the local \citepalias{Yao2023} TDE rate with the double power-law fit to the rest-frame $g$-band luminosity function \citepalias[][their Equation (15)]{Yao2023}, $\phi_{L}$, in units of $\rm{Mpc}^{-3}yr^{-1}dex^{-1}$, and assume its shape does not change with redshift.
+We apply redshift-dependent dimensionless factors for dust obscuration $\mathcal{O}(z)$, BHMF evolution $N_{\rm BH}(z)$, and host galaxy effects $\mathcal{F}(z)$ to estimate a cumulative TDE rate $\dot{N}_{\rm TDE}$ in $yr^{-1}$ as follows:

-where $z_{Ly}$ is the redshift at which Lyman alpha absorption obscures all light that would be detected in a given filter at central wavelength $\lambda$. $R_0$ is the cumulative local empirical rate in \citetalias{Yao2023} per redshift bin, calculated as the local volumetric luminosity function integrated within the sensitivity of a given survey.
+where $z_{Ly}$ is the redshift at which Lyman alpha absorption obscures all light that would be detected in a given filter at central wavelength $\lambda$. $\dot{N}_0(z)$ is the cumulative local empirical rate in \citetalias{Yao2023} per redshift bin, calculated as the local volumetric luminosity function integrated within the sensitivity of a given survey.
 This is parameterized in the $g$-band as: